e18e/e18e/docs/blog/community-showcase-q2.md

 All sorts of clean up has been going on - including running [knip](https://knip.dev/) across the project, migrating to native functionality, and a possible future "unforking" of [clack](https://github.com/bombshell-dev/clack).

-Big thanks to Michael and the React Router team for holding these discussions and helping the community follow the contribution process, too.
+Big thanks to Michaël and the React Router team for holding these discussions and helping the community follow the contribution process, too.

 ### Netlify